Harrisonthow/Harrisonthow/README.md

 - 👋 Hi, I’m @Harrisonthow
 - 👀 I’m interested in Raspberry Pi Zero-based smart display projects
-- 🌱 I’m currently studying Biochemistry and German
+- 🌱 I’m currently studying Biochemistry and German at Ohio State University
 - 💞️ I’m looking to collaborate on anything and everything!
 - 📫 How to reach me thow.3@osu.edu